krisdaye/ArgumentParser/README.md

 	The following is an example of the displayed help text of a simple volume calculator:

 	'''
-	'C:\ArgumentParser>java VolCalc --help'
+	C:\ArgumentParser>java VolCalc --help

-	'usage: java VolCalc length width height'
+	usage: java VolCalc length width height
-	'Calculates the volume of an object'
+	Calculates the volume of an object

-	'Positional Arguments:'
+	Positional Arguments:
-	'length  integer the length of the box   restricted to: 7 4'
+	length  integer the length of the box   restricted to: 7 4
-	'width   float   the width of the box'
+	width   float   the width of the box
-	'height  integer the height of the box'
+	height  integer the height of the box

-	'Optional Arguments:'
+	Optional Arguments:
-	'--help, -h      boolean'
+	--help, -h      boolean
-	'--type  string  Shape of object to be calculated       required        restricted to: sphere pyramid ' '--noisy boolean mutual group: 1'
+	--type  string  Shape of object to be calculated       required        restricted to: sphere pyramid
+	--noisy boolean mutual group: 1
-	'--verbose       boolean mutual group: 1'
+	--verbose       boolean mutual group: 1
-	'--quiet boolean mutual group: 2'
+	--quiet boolean mutual group: 2
-	'--silent        boolean mutual group: 2'
+	--silent        boolean mutual group: 2
 	'''

 	When help is called on the volume calculator, the above information is listed